alekswael/pretrained_cnn_fashion_classification/README.md

 This repo contains code for finetuning a pretrained convolutional neural network, and conducting a 15-label image classification task.

 ### Data
 The data used in the project is the [Indo fashion dataset](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset) available on Kaggle.
 The dataset consists of ~106K images displaying 15 unique cloth categories.
-The data is pre-split into a training (911), test and validation set.
+The data is pre-split into a training, test and validation set.
+Make sure to download and structure the data is shown in the `repository structure` segment.

 ### Model
 The `VGG16` model was used.
 The model is 16 layers deep, and has approx 138 million parameters and is trained on the ImageNet dataset. [(source)](https://medium.com/@mygreatlearning/everything-you-need-to-know-about-vgg16-7315defb5918).